Regenerative Farming

 - Pheromone traps to confirm undesirable insect activity

-- Apply only targeted formulations that spare good insects
+Transition to bio-formulas - Apply only targeted formulations that spare good insects

 - Lady Bugs and Lace Wings happily go about their job of controlling the bad insects even right after we spray